NewGaea/adinjo-journalist/grammar/05_syntax.md

 ### Simple Sentences ###

 The fundamental syntax of Original Adinjo, in its final state, is SOV, though it's early state was SVO.
-While you may run across example of early Original Adinjo, these can be read largely as if they were English.
+While you may run across examples of early Original Adinjo, these can be read largely as if they were English.

 The simplest sentences in Adinjo are a subject or object and a verb: